Alabama Water Quality at a Glance

 Sources

-- ADEM — PFAS sampling summaries and site-level tables (e.g., “All PFAS Results > MRL” PDF; statewide PFAS page).
+- ADEM — PFAS results (statewide landing page) and sampling summaries/site-level tables (example PDF: “All PFAS Results > MRL”): ADEM PFAS page; AllPFASResults.pdf.

 Notes